Thailand's cave boys enjoy kickabout at iconic River Plate stadium

 They have since been showered with invitations, among them to fly to the Argentine capital and attend the Youth Olympic Games.

-The boys, who were also guests of honour at the Games opening ceremony in Buenos Aires on Saturday, will leave on Tuesday.
-(Reporting by Karolos Grohmann; editing by Clare Fallon)
+The boys, who were also guests of honor at the Games opening ceremony in Buenos Aires on Saturday, will leave on Tuesday.